Predictions of a fundamental statistical picture: Statistical origin of the initial action

 as $z\rightarrow \infty $.
 It will be assumed that each $n_{k}\left( x\right) $ has some characteristic value $\overline{n} _{k}\left( x\right) $ which is vastly larger than nearby values:

-where ``$>>>$'' means ``is vastly greater than'', as in $10^{200}>>>1$.
-This assumption is consistent with the fact that the initial action of (\ref{eq2.24}) and (\ref{eq2.25}) has no lower bound, so that $n_{k}\left( x\right) \rightarrow \infty $ before the extra stochastic term involving (\ref{eq2.26}) is added.
+where ``$\ggg$'' means ``is vastly greater than'', as in $10^{1000} \ggg 1$.
+This assumption is consistent with the fact that the initial action of (\ref{eq2.24}) and (\ref{eq2.25}) has no lower bound as $n_{k}\left( x\right) \rightarrow \infty $ before the extra stochastic term involving (\ref{eq2.26}) is added.
+(To state the reasoning more cleanly, but slightly out of the order of presentation, the limit (\ref{eq2.26xx}) implies the limit $\overline{n}_{k} \rightarrow \infty$.)
 Then it is an extremely good approximation to use the asymptotic formulas above and write